UoB-COMSM0166/2025-group-8/README.md

 Add a game-over system with limited lives.
 Next Steps: Address collision and UI issues first, then iterate on level complexity and enemy behavior.

-## Comprehensive User Evaluation Report: Game Difficulty and Usability Assessment Objective
+## Quantitative analysis Report: Game Difficulty and Usability Assessment Objective

 This comprehensive evaluation aimed to assess both the workload and usability experienced by users when playing our game at two different difficulty levels: L1 (easier) and L2 (harder).
 We utilized the NASA Task Load Index (TLX) to measure workload facets and the System Usability Scale (SUS) to evaluate system usability.
 This dual approach provides a holistic view of how different difficulty levels affect player interaction and satisfaction.